SophieDeBenedetto/blog/testing_liveview.md

 You might be surprised to hear that none of the tests we'll write today will be testing JavaScript.
 This is because the LiveView framework is specifically designed to handle JavaScript for us, so we don't have to.
 For the average live view that _doesn't_ implement any custom JavaScript, there's not need to test JS code or write any tests that use JavaScript.
 We can trust that the JS in the LiveView framework itself works as expected.

-We're just about ready to start writing our very first LiveView test, and we'll start with a unit test.
+We're just about ready to start writing our very first LiveView test, and we'll start with some unit tests.
 It's a good idea to start with unit test coverage before moving on to integration testing.
 By exercising individual functions in unit tests with many different inputs, you can exhaustively cover corner cases.
 This lets you write a smaller number of integration tests to confirm that the complex interactions of the system work as you expect them to.

 So, to recap, we can apply the following principles to LiveView testing:

-* Following the three step procedure of setting up preconditions, providing a stimulus and validating expectations.
+* Follow the three step procedure of setting up preconditions, providing a stimulus and validating expectations.
 * Write both unit and integration tests.
 * Don't test JavaScript you didn't write.
 * Start by writing comprehensive unit tests.